BOUNDLESS PLAINS TO SHARE?because everyone who flees persecution should find refuge

-BOUNDLESS PLAINS BOOK & STUDY GUIDE
+BOUNDLESS PLAINS BOOK WITH SMALL GROUP STUDY GUIDE

-In an age of border crossings, Scott Higgins’ timely book is a powerful antidote to all the myths we hear and read about refugees.
+“In an age of border closings, Scott Higgins’ timely book is a powerful antidote to all the myths we hear and read about refugees.
 It counters the fear-mongering and common lies with a concise, clear-headed, authoritative analysis of the evolution and current shape of the refugee crisis.
 He explains why our international response is failing and how a Godly view can bring about global transformation.
-It is critical reading for anyone seeking an honest understanding of the crisis today facing the most vulnerable people on the planet.
+It is critical reading for anyone seeking an honest understanding of the crisis today facing the most vulnerable people on the planet.”

-Rev. Tim CostelloMORE
+Rev. Tim Costello

-VISIT YOUR MP
+CONTACT YOUR MP